-The IFRS value of Payables was €2.207k (2016: €345k) and under Solvency II does not differ from IFRS.
-The increase in the value of payables was due to Unit Linked products maturing in the year.
+The IFRS value of Payables was €1.709k (2017: €2.207k) and under Solvency II does not differ from IFRS.
+The decrease in the value of payables from last year was due to payments related to Unit Linked products which were outstanding during 2017.